Casual opportunities

 Education:

-- Ability to work in a collaborative team environment.
+• Ability to work in a collaborative team environment and engage with the team to support a vibrant work environment.

-- Self-starter with a proactive attitude who can anticipate needs with strong organizational skills.
+• Self-starter with a proactive attitude who can anticipate needs.

-- Must have a valid driver’s license and be available for occasional travel.
+• Must have a valid driver’s licence and be available for occasional travel.

 Scope of Work

-- Interpersonal Skills: Communicates effectively with internal team members and external partners; professionally represents the RIA in all communications and at events.
+• Interpersonal Skills: Builds strong relationships.
+Communicates effectively with internal team members and external partners; professionally represents the RIA in all communications and at events.

-- Working Environment: Much of the time is spent sitting in a comfortable position with frequent opportunities to move about.
-Office is located in a comfortable indoor area and options for hybrid work are available for this position.
+• Working Environment: Much of the time is spent sitting in a comfortable position with frequent opportunities to move about.
+Office is located in a comfortable indoor area.
 The work is varied and assignments may change frequently.
-Work will involve regular interaction with RIA team members and external partners and collaborators.
+Work will involve regular interaction with RIA team members, researchers, external partners and older adults.
 There are deadline pressures, while at the same time there is a demand for thoroughness and accuracy.
-Occasional travel is required.

 Vaccination Statement